r3t-studios/marathon/docs/rfcs/0004-session-lifecycle.md

 - **Bandwidth monitoring**: Progress meter shows transfer is active and not stalled

 The 100x bandwidth improvement for delta-based rejoins remains the primary optimization, but streaming ensures fresh joins also have good UX.

+**Implementation Notes**:

+Several implementation details are deferred to Phase 3 (Hybrid Join Protocol):
+- **Dependency Ordering**: Entities with parent-child relationships or component references will be sorted before streaming to ensure dependencies arrive before dependents
+- **Message Size Limits**: Batch size (50-100 entities) will be dynamically adjusted based on average entity serialization size to stay under QUIC message size limits (~1 MB)
+- **Retry Mechanism**: Missing entity ranges are tracked and can be requested via `RequestMissingEntities { start_index, end_index }` if gaps are detected
+- **Cancellation**: If the user abandons the join before completion, in-flight batches are discarded and the partial state is cleared

 ## Testing Strategy